garagehive/garagehive.github.io/docs/xero-payment-is-applied-to-more-than-one-document.md

 title: Payment is applied to more than one document error in Xero
 ---

-## Payment is applied to more than one document.
+## Payment is applied to more than one document

 This error is most typically seen when the lump payment feature is used.
 This feature does not work with Xero.